JeffersonLab/hps-fieldmaps/README.md

 # hps-fieldmaps

-These are the fieldmaps for both SLIC, or hps-sim, ldmx-sw, detector modeles and for hps-java reconstruction.
+These are the fieldmaps for both SLIC (or hps-sim) detector modeles and for hps-java reconstruction.
 They are created from the text files stored in Confluence in the [Beamline and Magnet](https://confluence.slac.stanford.edu/display/hpsg/Beamline+and+Magnet) page, which also shows the procedure for producing the corrected fieldmaps.